SanPen/GridCal/README.md

 `devel` branch.
 You can either submit a pull request from the develop branch of your fork or create a special feature branch that you keep the changes on.
-A feature branch is the way to go if you have multiple issues that you are working on in parallel and want to submit with seperate pull requests.
+A feature branch is the way to go if you have multiple issues that you are working on in parallel and want to submit with separate pull requests.
 If you only have small, one-time changes to submit, you can also use the `devel` branch to submit your pull request.

 However, it is best to discuss your contribution before the pull request is ready to be officially